ContextLab/supereeg/cluster/union_locs/readme.txt

-This script converts pyFR patient data from npz format to brain objects.
+This script loops over  pyFR subjects (brain objects), removes patients that don't have more than 2 clean electrodes (pass kurtosis threshold of 10) and compiles the unique clean electrodes into a numpy array.
+It also plots the union of the electrodes and saves as a pdf.
-One job submitted for each patient.
+One job submitted.

 To run :
-python file_io_job_submit.py
+python union_locs_job_submit.py
 ======
 ORIGINAL CLUSTER TOOLS README: